amazon-connect/amazon-connect-salesforce-cti/docs/classic/04-salesforce-lambdas/01-contact-flow-salesforce-lambdas.md

 this case, the Lambda function queries Salesforce for Contacts based on the parameter passed to it.

-It uses the Salesforce Object Search Language (SOLS) to construct text-based search queries against the search index, which gives significant performance improvement when searching phone number fields.
+It uses the Salesforce Object Search Language (SOSL) to construct text-based search queries against the search index, which gives significant performance improvement when searching phone number fields.